cgservices/cg_clicktale/README.md

 * allowed_addresses: Allows configuration of IP addresses that should be allowed.
 When using a load balancer, you'l want to include the load balancers IP address here.

+See http://wiki.clicktale.com/Article/Ruby_on_Rails_Integration_Module#Configuring_the_ClickTale.yml_File for more configuration options.

+## Cache cleanup
+To cleanup the clicktale cache folder in your public folder, add a cron job (crontab -e)

+     */30 * * * * find /path/to/your/application/public/clicktale/ -type f -mmin +30 -exec rm {} \;

-Based on the ClickTale gem by Astrials @ http://github.com/astrails/clicktale
+Based on the ClickTale gem by Astrials @ http://github.com/astrails/clicktale and the ClickTale Ruby on Rails Integration Module @ http://wiki.clicktale.com/Article/Ruby_on_Rails_Integration_Module